 Grandstand Gates Open: The grandstand gates are generally opened shortly after the pit gate is opened.
 It is FREE to enter the grandstands and watch MGK racing unless otherwise noted during special events.
-A concession will be open in the pit area and can be accessed off of turn #4.
+A concession will be open in the pit area and can be accessed off of turn #4 for anyone in the grandstands until feature racing begins.